blockdeep/pallet-collator-staking/README.md

 These rewards are composed of:

 * An optional per-block flat amount coming from a different pot (for example, Treasury).
-* Fees and tips collected during all blocks produced during the session.
+* Fees and tips collected during all blocks produced in the current session.

 Bear in mind that rewards are generated out of existing funds on the blockchain, and **by no means an inflationary mechanism is utilized**.